-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, each major fund and the aggregate remaining fund information of Ekalaka Public Schools, as of and for the year ended June 30, 2022 and the related notes to the financial statements, which collectively comprise the Ekalaka Public Schools' basic financial statements, and have issued our report thereon dated September 24, 2024, which included a qualified opinion on the governmental activities because management of the District has not implemented the requirements of GASB No. 75 and has not determined the District's annual other postemployment benefit (OPEB) costs and obligation.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund and the aggregate remaining fund information of Ekalaka Public Schools, as of and for the year ended June 30, 2023, and the related notes to the financial statements, which collectively comprise the Ekalaka Public Schools basic financial statements, and have issued our report thereon dated October 30, 2024, which includes a qualified opinion on the governmental activities because management of the District has not implemented the requirements of GASB Statement No. 75 and has not determined the District's annual other postemployment benefit (OPEB) costs and obligation.